-#1 Don’t Cover a Dirty RV
+Tip #1 - Don’t Cover a Dirty RV

 When it is time to remove the cover, simply reverse the process.
 Unclip the straps holding the cover onto your RV and gradually lower it back onto the ground.
 Once on the ground, you can roll it up and store it.

-When you get your new RV Cover, it comes folded perfectly and packed tightly in a nice little storage bag.
-However, once you’ve removed it and used it, folding the cover back up perfectly and packing it into that storage bag is extremely difficult.
+When you get a new RV Cover, it comes folded perfectly and packed tightly in a nice little storage bag.
+Once you’ve removed it and used it though, folding the cover back up perfectly and packing it into that storage bag is nearly impossible.
 Frankly, I think it’s a waste of time so I’ve come up with a better approach.